 In addition, the project involved the municipalities that include Palestinian Gatherings within their domains in the different stages of the project from discussions to planning, decision-making and implementation.
 Infrastructure projects implemented in the Gatherings were approved by the municipalities, which were consulted to secure proper connection to the municipal networks where applicable.
 Moreover, five municipalities in the South were provided with grants to take the lead in implementing projects that targeted both Lebanese and Palestinian communities living within their domains, including those in Palestinian Gatherings.

-succeeded in a) allowing stakeholders to work in at each stage of project implementation, c) enabling them to share responsibilities, and d) adapting the BUS and shelter interventions to the real needs of
+By bringing all the stakeholders together, the project succeeded in a) allowing stakeholders to work in a collective and participatory manner, b) ensuring transparency vis-à-vis all stakeholders and beneficiaries at each stage of project implementation, c) enabling them to share responsibilities, and d) adapting the BUS and shelter interventions to the real needs of beneficiaries.